PrestaShopCorp/prestashop-docker/README.md

 If you want to add a new version of PrestaShop, you should edit the:

-- (prestashop-versions.json)[prestashop-versions.json] to add the new version with PHP recommended & compatibles version
+- (prestashop-versions.json)[prestashop-versions.json] to add the new version with a PHP recommended & compatibles version
 - (prestashop-tags.json)[prestashop-tags.json]

 ---